NachoDuke/Run-N-Gun/README.md

 Note- For this, you will need to have mysql installed and set up.

 ## Credits
 Note that this project was a team effort and done in a group of 3.
-Due to privacy reasons, I will refrain from sharing the names of the other contributors.